pengshancai/math-lego/README.md

 # Math-Lego 迈思乐高

-### Build up your patterns using Lego pieces bsaed on Python！
+### Build up your dreams using Lego pieces bsaed on Python！

 When I was in my teens, I used to have a big box of Lego.
 Based on thousands of simple Lego pieces,  I built my world of